How to host a Hoovie movie

 - What your guests will/can pay

-- Your fundraising goals (if you decide not to keep the host’s “cut” from ticket sales).
+- Your fundraising goals (if you decide to donate to a cause).

-- Share some details about the event, the space and what your goals for the screening are.
+- Share some details about the event, the space (if IRL) and what your goals for the screening are.
 If you’re donating your portion, be sure to include that in the description.

-- Include any accessibility notes about your space to support folks with any physical disabilities.
+- If IRL, include any accessibility notes about your space to support folks with any physical disabilities.

 - Click submit and look for next steps in your inbox.

-First time hosts will need to schedule a call with someone from our team.
+First time hosts of IRL events will need to schedule a call with someone from our team.
 We’ll use that time to answer your questions, get to know you and provide tips for promoting your event based on any goals you’ve set for the screening.